Version 2.0 11th January 2019

 You can delete or deactivate your user account at any time.
 When you delete your membership your personal data is removed from our database unless we are required to save the data by law.
 It takes two to three business days until your information is completely removed from all records.

-The Data Protection Act gives you the right to access information held about you.
-Your right of access can be exercised in accordance with the Act.
-Any access request may be subject to a fee of £10 to meet our costs in providing you with details of the information we hold about you.
+The General Data Protection Regulation 2016 gives you the right to access any information held about you.
+Your right of access can be exercised in accordance with this Act.
+Any access request made is free of charge unless it is deemed manifestly unfounded or excessive.

 Our website uses “cookies”, which are small, text files that are stored on your computer that can be retrieved to assist in customising your experience with the online service.
 The information saved supports the functionality of our website, for example by keeping track of your visual preferences or controlling the frequency of “pop-up” windows.
 It is necessary to accept cookies in order to use our service.